 Meditating has also helped me in my personal life.
 Regular meditation helps to curb your knee jerk reactions when managing unruly kids, and it helps in the same way with unruly users and customers.

-I try not to read contact form email while I’m still getting your kids ready for school.
+I try not to read messages from our contact form while I’m getting my kids ready for school.
 I don’t check the WordPress.org reviews before a meeting or a coding session.
-In general, I make sure I’m ready whenever I wade into the inboxes and forums where hate lurks.
+In general, I make sure I’m mentally ready to deal with hate before I wade into the inbox or forum where hate lurks.

 After dealing with support or another piece of stressful work, I try to have a buffer before I move onto anything else in life.
 I’ll take a walk, play a quick video game, or meditate for 5 minutes or so.

 For a while, I had been shielding Kim from the worst of the communications coming into our business.
 As I started to struggle with things, I handed contact form duties off to her.
 She started to process the wide range of email coming in, from good-natured questions, to slightly annoying requests, to the full on hate mail.
 A week or so in, she looked at me with a horrified face like “you’ve been dealing with this all along?”